w3f/staking-rewards-collector/README.md

 # Changelog
 ## Version 1.1
-* Bugfix: In some special cases of start and end date could lead to a premature termination of the addStakingData loop and not finding rewards.
+* Bugfix: In some special combinations of `start`and `end`and paid rewards, it could lead to a premature termination of the addStakingData loop and not finding rewards.
 * Bugfix: The script would parse one day less than in `end` specified.
 * CoinGecko limits API requests to 100 per minute.
 In some cases it seems that even waiting 80 seconds is not enough and the API returns a throttle warning.
 To counter this issue, a new variable `sleepTimer` is added to `config/userInput.json`.
 It specifies how long (in seconds) the script should idle before making an new request.
 * Added suggestion to increase `sleepTime` if user experiences throttled API requests.
-* Updated README.md to incorporate these changes and added a troubleshooting section.
+* Updated `README.md` to incorporate these changes and added a troubleshooting section.

 # What can it do?